 - Verify the IIS settings of each web application by comparing old IIS settings.

 - Prepare an inventory for all running all workflows.

 - Good to complete all running workflows.

-- Prepare an inventory for all data connection used in the infopath forms.
+- Prepare an inventory for all data connections used in the InfoPath forms.